Pachyballus mombasensis: Description

 Pachyballus mombasensis is a wide-bodied spider that, like other members of the genus, resembles a beetle the family Chrysomelidae.
 This may be a form of camouflage, enabling it to hide amongst trees.
 It is also very similar externally to the related related Pachyballus castaneus and Pachyballus flavipes.
 It is small and very flat with a strongly pitted exterior that shows signs of sclerotization.
 The spider's body is divided into two main parts: a round cephalothorax and a heart-shaped abdomen.
-The male has a cephalothorax that is typically 1.1 mm long, and 1.1 mm wide The carapace, the hard upper part of the cephalothorax, is dark brown.
+The male has a cephalothorax that is typically 1.1 mm long, and 1.1 mm wide.
+Its carapace, the hard upper part of the cephalothorax, is dark brown.
 The eye field is darker, nearly black, with a few colourless bristles near the front row of eyes.
-The chelicerae have three teeth to the back, while the remainder of the mouthparts, including are brown, except for small white edging to the labium and maxillae.
+Its chelicerae have three teeth to the back, while the remainder of the mouthparts brown, except for the existence of small white edging on the labium and maxillae.

 The spider's abdomen is flat and is typically 2.1 mm in length and width.
 Its topside is dark brown while its underside is dominated by a scutum, which is similar to other species in the genus.
 The first pair of legs are brown with two spines and dense furry hairs.
 The remainder of the legs are mainly yellow with brown parts.
 It has distinctive copulatory organs.
-The male has rounded cymbium that has a bulge at the top while the palpal bulb has a pronounced bulge to the bottom.
-The very thin wiry embolus sprouts from the top the bulb in a coil and then projects upwards.
-The palpal tibia is small and has an erect protrusion, or tibial apophysis, that has a slight bulge on it.
-This is very similar to Pachyballus flavipes, differing only in that the apophysis on this species hugs close to the cymbium.
+The male has a rounded cymbium that has a bulge at the top while the palpal bulb has a pronounced bulge to the bottom.
+A very thin wiry embolus sprouts from the top the bulb in a coil and then projects upwards.
+Its palpal tibia is small and has an erect protrusion, or tibial apophysis, that has a slight bulge on it.
+This is very similar to Pachyballus flavipes, differing only in that the apophysis on this species hugs close to its cymbium.
 Its palpal bulb is wider than Pachyballus castaneus and its embolus has a looser coil.

 The female is larger than the male, with a carapace that is typically 1.5 mm long.
-In general it is similar to the male, although the front legs are the same as the others and it has a large scutum on its back.
+In general it is similar to the male, although its front legs are the same as the others and it has a large scutum on its back.
 Both its top and bottom are mainly dark brown.
 Like the male, the female's copulatory organs are distinctive.
-The epigyne, the external part of the copulatory organs, has a semi-circular depression to the back and two copulatory openings near the front that lead, via relatively short insemination ducts that loop around once, to relatively large spermathecae, or receptacles.
+Its epigyne, the external part of the spider's copulatory organs, has a semi-circular depression to the back and two copulatory openings near the front.
+These lead, via relatively short insemination ducts that loop around once, to relatively large spermathecae, or receptacles.
 The spermathecae show evidence of sclerotization.
 The shorter length of the insemination ducts distinguish the species from Pachyballus flavipes and Pachyballus miniscutulus.